egeozata/movie/README.md

-I used HTML5, CSS3, and JavaScript.
+I used HTML5 and CSS3.
+Its 2 pages website main and dmca